bitmarte/selenium-rfc-client/docs/setup.md

 	<li>'browser/mode' is **require** node where put the test approach. **Take a look below for supported browsers**</li>
 	<li>'browser/name' is a **require** node where put the browser that you want to run tests on. **Take a look below for supported browsers**</li>
 	<li>'browser/arguments' is an **optional** node where put the webdriver arguments, just Chrome and Firefox supported (http://peter.sh/experiments/chromium-command-line-switches/)</li>
+	<li>'browser/browserCapability' is an **optional** list where put DesiredCapabilities of your selected browser, just Chrome and Firefox supported</li>
 	<li>'localWebDriverPath' is a **required** node where put the webdriver path</li>
 	<li>'seleniumRcURL' is an **optional** node where put the SeleniumRC URL connection. **Remove this node for LOCAL approach**</li>
 	<li>'browserActionExecutor' is an **optional** node where put the default browser action executor configurations, such as 'waitBeforeFirstActionInMs' and 'waitBeforeRetryActionInMs'. **Take a look below for the documentation**</li>